MEET PHILIP ORR - THE IRFU PRESIDENT

-Stephen R Hilditch, an Honorary Life member of Grosvenor RFC, Belfast was elected as the 129th President of the Irish Rugby Football Union at the annual Council meeting, which took place in the Aviva Stadium on July 15th, 2016.
+Philip Orr, the former Ireland and Lions prop forward, was enrolled as the President of the Irish Rugby Football Union at the annual Council meeting in the Aviva Stadium, today, July 14th, 2017.

 He has assumed the highest office in Irish rugby after a distinguished career as player and administrator.
 His services have twice been recognised by the Rugby Writers of Ireland, as winner in 2007 of the Tom Rooney award for exceptional contribution to Irish rugby and also induction to the Hall of Fame in 2016.

 A member of Old Wesley RFC for 44 years – he was President in its Centenary Year in season 1991/’92 and Captain of the 1985 winning Leinster Senior Cup team - and in a glittering playing career he also starred for Dublin University FC, the Combined Irish Universities, Leinster, the Barbarians, Ireland and the British and Irish Lions.